-This course is an introduction to the American educational system and the teaching profession.
-Topics include the historical and philosophical influences on education, various perspectives on educational issues, and experiences in K-12 classrooms.
+This course introduces the examination of the American educational system and the teaching profession.
+Topics include the historical and philosophical influences on education, various perspectives on educational issues, and experiences in birth through grade 12 classrooms.
 Upon completion, students should be able to reflect on classroom observations, analyze the different educational approaches, including classical/traditional and progressive, and have knowledge of the various roles of educational systems at the federal, state and local level.
+This course has been approved for transfer under the Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.